betheden/hebrew-grammar/content/preposition.rst

 Indirect Object
 ~~~~~~~~~~~~~~~

-A common use of the preposition לְ is to indicate the indirect object of the verb.
+A common use of the preposition לְ (also אֶל, with verbs of speaking) is to indicate the indirect object or recipient of the verbal action.
 When used in this way, the preposition is usually transated into English with "to" or "for", or it can be left untranslated.

 .. csv-table:: GEN 1:5 –– with the prefixed preposition לְ